BASTAcode/BASTA/docs/controls_io.rst

 This might be useful if a large pre-computed table is provided, where some data is not available for all stars.

-Be aware that if a :ref:`parameter to be fitted<fitparams>` is missing, the star will be skipped!
+Be aware that if a :ref:`parameter to be fitted<controls_fit_fitparams>` is missing, the star will be skipped!

 .. code-block:: python